The average settlement for a wrongful death claim in California can vary between only a few thousand dollars to over $1,000,000.

 - the spouse of the victim was financially reliant on the victim,

-- the value of the gifts or inheritances that the victim’s loved ones were likely to expect,
+- the value of the gifts or inheritances that you were likely to expect,

 - the circumstances of the victim’s death,

-- the victim was an important member of his or her community, and
+- the victim was an important member of their community, and

-- the victim had an upright and strong moral character.2
+- the victim had an upright and strong moral character.4

 Some factors that can decrease the amount of a wrongful death settlement include: